You are here

 PI Electronic Submission Directly to Sponsors

 Proposal development and signatures are handled in eResearch Proposal Management, regardless of final submission method.
-To protect the interests of UM faculty and staff who submit proposals and the interests of the university, any electronic versions of proposal --electronic, email, or other -- must be routed to the Office of Research and Sponsored Projects via eRPM.
+To protect the interests of UM faculty and staff who submit proposals and the interests of the university, any electronic versions of the proposal -- electronic, email, or other -- must be routed to the Office of Research and Sponsored Projects via eRPM.
 The investigator may then follow the sponsor's submission procedure.
 If any changes are made to the version being sent, the new version must be re-routed to ORSP.

 Order of Launch for electronic submissions: ORSP staff will review and launch the proposals in the order they are received.
 Once ORSP has processed and launched all proposals that arrived at ORSP within the specified deadline, proposals that arrive later will be handled to the best of the staff's ability.
 Note that problems beyond ORSP control, such as corrupted files or Internet interruptions, may result in proposals not being launched in a timely fashion.
 It might well be possible that ORSP staff cannot correct or even send a late proposal.